The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Concepts for further analysis

-The existence of a faulty splitting set clearly violates quorum intersection despite faulty nodes and therefore, as per \cref{theorem:safety}, threatens safety.
-Informally, a splitting set can conspire to agree to different statements in two quorums it is \enquote{splitting}, causing the quorums to externalize conflicting values and in this way diverge.
-As with blocking sets, we are especially interested in finding the \emph{minimal splitting sets} $\Min{\SplitSetSet} \subset 2^{\V}$ of an FBAS $(\V, \Q)$\footnote{ In the above example, $\set{0}$ is the only minimal splitting set w.r.t. $\Quorums$, i.e., the set of all minimal splitting sets is $\Min{\SplitSetSet} = \set{\set{0}}$. }.
+The existence of a faulty splitting set violates quorum intersection despite faulty nodes and therefore, as per \cref{theorem:safety}, threatens safety.
+Informally, the members of a splitting set can perform two types of actions to compromise safety in practice (s.a. \cref{theorem:minimal_splitting_set_nodes_are_quorum_expanders_or_top_tier}).
+On the one hand, they can change their quorum configurations (or lie about them) to cause existing quorums to shrink or new quorums to emerge, both with the goal of reducing the overlap between quorums.
+On the other hand, whenever the intersection of two (minimal) quorums is comprised entirely of faulty nodes, these nodes can agree to different statements in each quorum, causing the quorums to externalize conflicting values and in this way diverge.

+As with blocking sets, we are especially interested in finding the \emph{minimal splitting sets} $\Min{\SplitSetSet} \subset 2^{\V}$ of an FBAS \footnote{ In the above example, $\set{0}$ is the only minimal splitting set w.r.t. $\Quorums$, i.e., the set of all minimal splitting sets is $\Min{\SplitSetSet} = \set{\set{0}}$. } $(\V, \Q)$.
 Minimal splitting sets describe minimal threat scenarios w.r.t. safety.